 To quote him directly: “In Nepal there is just one proper football pitch.
 The field at the national stadium in the country isn’t even completely filled up with grass.
 This sector is one of the biggest issues in Nepal football.
 Yet ANFA spent just 2% of the money they received on infrastructure.
 Comparatively, Afghanistan and Maldives, arguably the two best countries in the SAFF region spent $250,000 and $81,000 respectively on this sector.”

 Sakar Prasain is also highly critical of the comparatively small sums spent on women’s football and the mere 5 percent spent on youth football.
 He finishes the article by stating, “These numbers prove exactly why the development of Nepali football is moving at a snail’s pace.
 They prove that ANFA is in dire need of a new leader and reform.
-Ganesh Thapa has shown that he is not the right man to fulfil Nepal’s potential in football.
+Ganesh Thapa has shown that he is not the right man to fulfill Nepal’s potential in football.
 After the untimely death of late Vice President Lalit Krishna Shrestha, I feel there is no one within ANFA who has the quality to lead.”

 Reuters investigative report